nckdietrich/apex_matlab/README.md

 # apex_matlab
-Matlab wrapping code for apex implemented in Fortran
+Matlab wrapping code for apex implemented in Fortran.
+Check matlab functions for inputs and outputs.

 To compile apex: